BOSTON UNIVERSITY NOTCHES 3-1 WIN OVER UMASS LOWELL

-Senior forward Joe Pereira had a goal and an assist for the Terriers
+Senior forward Joe Pereira posts goal and assist for Terriers

 BOSTON, Mass. - Senior Joe Pereira, sophomore Max Nicastro and freshman Garrett Noonan scored one goal each to lead the No. 14 Boston University men's ice hockey team to a 3-1 win over UMass Lowell at Agganis Arena on Friday night.
 With the win, the Terriers improved to 13-7-7 (10-5-5 HEA) and swept their season series with the River Hawks.